Ericsson/dataplanebook/_sources/glossary.rst.txt

       bits) from memory and puts it into a CPU register.

    Low touch application
-      A data plane fast path application that on average spends relativily few CPU clock cycles and other hardware resources for every packet.
+      A data plane fast path application that on average spends relatively few CPU clock cycles and other hardware resources for every packet.

    LTO